montavont/vastplace_air_quality/Readme.md

 /campaignfiles/content
 </pre>

 Once the trace uploaded, you are prompted with the detail filling form.
 You must pick the *ambassadair_mobile* or *ambassadair_static* format.
-Once save, a map will be plotted.
+Once saved, a map will be plotted.
 Adding a word starting with '#' in the description will also tag this trace as part of the campaign named by this word.

 ## Features